 The results of this Assessment will help inform an effort (Phase 2) to evaluate a range of strategies to “keep water out,” “live with water,” and/or “get out of the water’s way” at the property and Town-wide levels.
 The investigation and evaluation is being conducted by the Coastal Hazards Adaptation Team (CHAT).
 CHAT is comprised of members of the Hampton Board of Selectmen, Planning Board, Zoning Board of Adjustment, Department of Public Works, Hampton Beach Village District, Hampton Beach Area Commission, the Hampton Town Planner, the Hampton Conservation Coordinator, and three representative residents from different neighborhoods which are each impacted by rising tides and storm surges.
 The ultimate goal of this long-term planning process is to empower Hampton to plan for community-wide coastal flooding adaptation.

-This is a review and summary of the issues that the Coastal Hazards Adaptation Team explored and discussed in its meetings in 2019.
-It includes CHAT processes and procedures; mapping and other exercises that CHAT undertook, links to some of the resources CHAT consulted, and some of the findings that came from CHAT’s investigative work during the course of the year.
+These are reviews and summaries of the issues that the Coastal Hazards Adaptation Team explored and discussed each year.
+It includes CHAT processes and procedures; mapping and other exercises that CHAT undertook; links to some of the resources CHAT consulted; and some of the findings that came from CHAT’s investigative work during the course of the year.